Ivo Sasek: Speakers and topics

-At the first AZK in spring 2008, Werner Altnickel claimed chemtrails were sprayed to poison thinking (mind control) and trigger droughts, famines and wars.
-At the second AZK on 27.
-September 2008, Sasek had the Germanic New Medicine of Ryke Geerd Hamer presented in detail.
+At the first AZK conference in the spring of 2008, Werner Altnickel claimed chemtrails were being sprayed to poison people's minds (mind control) and to trigger droughts, famines, and wars.
+At the second AZK conference on 27 September 2008, Sasek had Ryke Geerd Hamer's "Germanic New Medicine" presented in detail.

-At the 2009 AZK, historical revisionist Gerd Schultze-Rhonhof and Jürg Stettler, press spokesman for the German Church of Scientology and president of its Swiss branch, spoke.
-Stettler attacked mainly the media.
-At the 2010 AZK, the convicted Swiss Holocaust denier Bernhard Schaub held far-right views.
+At the 2009 AZK conference, historical revisionist Gerd Schultze-Rhonhof and Jürg Stettler, press spokesman for the German Church of Scientology and president of its Swiss branch, spoke.
+Stettler primarily attacked the media.
+At the 2010 AZK conference, Bernhard Schaub, a Swiss Holocaust denier with a criminal record, expressed far-right views.
 Sasek congratulated him on his speech.
-At the 2011 AZK, far-right filmmaker Michael Vogt ("Secret File Heß") that National Socialist Rudolf Hess undertook his 1941 flight to England on Adolf Hitler's initiative to hold peace talks.
-At the 2012 AZK in the Chur town hall, Sasek invited Sylvia Stolz, a convicted far-right Holocaust denier, to be the keynote speaker.
-In welcoming her, he declared that against the "manipulation of opinion" by the media, AZK wanted to "awaken" the people and make them the light bearers and fighting force of truth.
-He asked the audience to repeat the motto "I am strong through truth" in the chant.
+At the 2011 AZK conference, far-right filmmaker Michael Friedrich Vogt (known for the documentary Geheimakte Heß) claimed that the Nazi Rudolf Hess had undertaken his 1941 flight to England at the initiative of Adolf Hitler in order to conduct peace talks.
+At the 2012 AZK conference at the town hall in Chur, Switzerland, Sasek invited the previously convicted far-right Holocaust denier Sylvia Stolz as the keynote speaker.
+In his welcoming remarks, he explained that, in opposition to the media's "manipulation of public opinion" the AZK sought to "awaken" the people and turn them into bearers of light and a fighting force for the truth.
+He asked the audience to chant the motto "I am strong through the truth" in unison.

 In her lecture, Stolz claimed, contrary to the facts, that the Holocaust had never been proven in court, that all "testimonies, documents or other evidence" were missing for "the crime scenes, methods of killing, number of dead, periods of the crime, perpetrators, corpses or traces of murder" and for the National Socialist "intention to destroy Jewry in whole or in part".
 The German people no longer let themselves be oppressed.
 She challenged the audience to get to know Nazis and received enthusiastic applause.
 Sasek thanked her emotionally, calling her a woman with the "courage of a lion," who had helped "seek and find the truth."
 He published her lecture on the Internet.